 You can change the table columns and navigate between the pages.
 Please see Adjusting Tables for further information.
+You can sort the ticket table by clicking a column header.
+This setting is saved.
+By default, i.e. if you have not defined a sorting, the tickets are sorted in descending order by creation date.
 In addition, you can open the ticket preview which always shows the ticket's last comment or email.
 The following features are available:

-Figure 84: Tickets section on a customer page
+Figure 90: Tickets section on a customer page

-- Choose the customer of the tickets to be displayed (1)

-- Choose the status of the tickets to be displayed (2)

-- Collapse the section (3)

-- Open the column configuration (4)

-- Show more details in the preview (5)

-- Open the ticket in a new browser tab (6)

-- Switch to the preview of the next result (7)

-- Open a preview of the previous attachment (only attachments included in the last comment or email) (8)

-- Open a preview of the next attachment (only attachments included in the last comment or email) (9)

-- Open the ticket's main customer (10)
+- Choose the customer of the tickets to be displayed (1) - Choose the status of the tickets to be displayed (2) - Collapse the section (3) - Open the column configuration (4) - Show more details in the preview (5) - Open the ticket in a new browser tab (6) - Switch to the preview of the next result (7) - Open a preview of the previous attachment (only attachments included in the last comment or email) (8) - Open a preview of the next attachment (only attachments included in the last comment or email) (9) - Open the ticket's main customer (10)

-- Open the ticket (11)

-- Open the preview for the ticket (12)
+- Open the ticket (11) - Open the preview for the ticket (12)